Exploring Nonlinear Pathway in Parameter Space for Machine Unlearning: Experiments

-As a strong baseline, SalUn, the current SOTA method, is generally second only to MCUs and performs especially well in the class-wise forgetting scenario.
-However, SalUn and its predecessor RL tend to exhibit overly strong resistance to MIA, often deviating significantly from RT in terms of membership privacy.
+As a strong baseline, SalUn and RL is generally second only to MCUs and performs especially well in the class-wise forgetting scenario.
+However, SalUn and RL tend to exhibit overly strong resistance to MIA, often deviating significantly from RT in terms of membership privacy.
 While higher MIA efficacy is typically desirable for privacy, in the context of MU, the goal is to align with the RT baseline rather than excessively suppress MIA scores.
-Excessive deviation from RT in MIA efficacy could indicate a shift in model behavior that may introduce unintended privacy risks, as adversaries might exploit this shift to infer whether unlearning has occurred.
+Excessive deviation from RT could indicate a shift in model behavior that may introduce unintended privacy risks.

-In terms of RTE, our methods remain competitive with baselines.
-The total runtime of the MCU mainly consists of three components: pre-unlearning model training, curve training, and optimal model selection.
-Taking $10\%$ random data forgetting on CIFAR-10 dataset as an example, these steps take $2.96$, $2.76$, and $1.1$ minutes, respectively.
-When served as a plug-and-play enhancement to existing MU methods, MCU requires only $2.76$ additional minutes on average in the $10\%$ random data forgetting scenario on CIFAR-10.
-In contrast, for class-wise forgetting, MCUs demonstrate significantly higher efficiency, as it requires fewer training epochs to achieve strong performance.
+\paragraph{Fairness of Model Selection.} To ensure fair comparison, we also applied our optimal model selection strategy (Section~\ref{subsec:selection}) to single model baselines.
+Specifically, we allow post-hoc selection over a baseline's training checkpoints using the same calibration criteria used in MCU. \textbf{The results in Figure~\ref{fig:checkpoint} (Appendix~\ref{app:ex}) demonstrate that MCU's advantage fundamentally stems from nonlinear interpolation in continuous parameter space, rather than merely from the post-hoc selection strategy.}

-\paragraph{Effective Unlearning Region.} Figure~\ref{fig:region} shows visualization results of $\text{MCU}_{\beta}$ on CIFAR-10 under both $10\%$ random data forgetting and class-wise scenarios.
-It validates that $\text{MCU}_{\beta}$ not only identifies a single effective unlearning model but also discovers a substantial region along the Bézier pathway where multiple models in this pathway exhibit effective unlearning.
-Within this effective unlearning region, models achieve superior unlearning compared to the pre-unlearning model.
-Notably, in the class-wise forgetting scenario as shown in Figure~\ref{fig:region_b}, $\text{MCU}_{\beta}$ ensures that all models along the pathway maintain predictive utility comparable to RT. $\text{MCU}_{\beta}$ provides greater flexibility since different effective unlearning models can be selected based on task-specific requirements.
-For example, in Figure~\ref{fig:region_a}, models to the right of marker \ding{72} preserve better predictive performance, while those to the left demonstrate stronger forgetting efficacy.
+\paragraph{Effective Unlearning Region.} Figure~\ref{fig:region} shows visualization results of $\text{MCU}_{\beta}$ on CIFAR-10 with PreResNet-110 under both $10\%$ random data forgetting and class-wise forgetting scenarios.
+The results demonstrate that $\text{MCU}_{\beta}$ not only identifies a single effective unlearning model but also discovers a substantial region along the Bézier pathway where multiple models in this pathway exhibit effective unlearning.
+Within this effective unlearning region, models achieve superior unlearning performance compared to the pre-unlearning model ($t=1.0$).
+Moreover, $\text{MCU}_{\beta}$ provides greater flexibility since different effective unlearning models can be selected based on task-specific requirements.
+For instance, in Figure~\ref{fig:region_a}, models to the right of marker \ding{72} preserve better predictive performance, while those to the left demonstrate stronger forgetting efficacy.